roah-work/unreal-runtime-foliage-distribution/README.md

 | Editor integration        | `OnConstruction` logic and `Regenerate()` for manual refresh  |

 ## 2025 Update:
-Project may be out of date.
+Project files may be out of date.
 Will be updated to 5.5 and with improvements soon.